-Kaki fry, is a Japanese dish of deep fried breaded oysters.
-It is a popular dish in Japanese cuisine and often found on restaurant menus, but it is also commonly made in kitchens at home.
+Kaki fry is a Japanese dish of deep-fried breaded oysters that is often found on restaurant menus, but it is also commonly made in kitchens at home.

-Although in the United States, and many parts of the world now, oysters are available all year round in various forms such as fresh, frozen, canned, or bottled, they are still considered seasonal in Japan from about mid autumn through winter.
-Because of the seasonality of this dish, you'll often find them popping up on restaurant menus around fall.
+Although in the United States, and many parts of the world now, oysters are available all year round in various forms such as fresh, frozen, canned, or bottled, they are still considered seasonal in Japan from about mid-fall through winter when you'll often find them popping up on restaurant menus.

-Fresh oysters may be purchased in the shell or you can ask your local fish monger to shuck these for you if you're intimidated to do so on your own.
+Fresh oysters can be purchased in the shell or you can ask your local fishmonger to shuck them for you if you're intimidated to do so on your own.

-Regardless of whether you use fresh, frozen, canned or jarred oysters, this Japanese kaki fry recipe will not disappoint!
-The oysters are simply seasoned with salt and pepper, and then breaded in a traditional Japanese cooking method of coated flour, egg dip, and then covered with crunchy dry panko bread crumbs.
+Regardless of whether you use fresh, frozen, canned, or jarred oysters, this Japanese kaki fry recipe will not disappoint.
+The oysters are simply seasoned with salt and pepper and then breaded in a traditional Japanese cooking method of flour, egg, and crunchy dry panko breadcrumbs.
 The breaded oysters are then fried in hot oil until golden and crisp.

 Kaki fry is traditionally served with fresh lemon wedges and tonkatsu sauce or tartar sauce.
 Both of the sauces are available prepared and bottled at Japanese or other grocery stores.

-1 bottle tonkatsu sauce (or tartar sauce, for dipping the fried oysters)
+1 bottle tonkatsu sauce, or tartar sauce, for dipping

 Sprinkle salt and pepper over oysters to season.

-Prepare your work station to bread the oysters.
+Prepare work station to bread oysters.
 In three separate shallow dishes, add flour in one, beaten eggs in another, and panko in the last dish.

-In this order, coat oysters with flour, eggs, then panko.
+In this order, coat the oysters first in flour, then eggs, and finally in panko.

-Plate thinly julienned (or shredded) cabbage on individual dishes and serve fried oysters along side the cabbage.
+Plate thinly julienned (or shredded) cabbage on individual dishes and serve warm fried oysters alongside the cabbage.